This simple diagnostic test provides valuable insight into your sperm's ability to fertilize an egg. Learn how to get started and what to expect.

 You can schedule an appointment to collect a semen sample at one of our offices in a private, comfortable room, or you may collect a sample in the comfort of your own home.
 You or your partner (I.D. is required) must drop off your sample within 60 to 90 minutes of collection.

 SGF’s reproductive endocrinologists review each patient’s test results to uncover the possible causes of male infertility.
 A detailed report will be provided to your referring physician typically 3 to 5 business days following your test.
+If there are questions about the results, it is recommended to schedule a consultation with one of our in-house urologists.

 The following mark the 9 most recent pages you have visited on ShadyGroveFertility.com.
 Please click a link below to return to that page.